Kevin M. Guskiewicz, Dean

 His groundbreaking work has garnered numerous awards, including fellowships in the American College of Sports Medicine, the National Academy of Kinesiology and the National Athletic Trainers’ Association.
 His research has also influenced concussion guidelines and recommendations made by these organizations as well as the NCAA and the NFL.

-In 2011, he was awarded a prestigious MacArthur Fellowship for his innovative work on the diagnosis, treatment and prevention of sport-related concussions.
-He and his colleagues used that award to help improve safety in high school sports and to help the U.S. military identify and treat serious head injuries.
+In 2011, Guskiewicz was awarded a prestigious MacArthur Fellowship (often called a “genius grant”) for his innovative work on the diagnosis, treatment and prevention of sport-related concussions.
 In 2013, Time magazine named him a Game Changer, one of 18 “innovators and problem-solvers that are inspiring change in America.”

 - Dean’s Office: 919.962.3082